 To give everyone adequate time to submit applications, the district will carry over the prior year’s eligibility status for the first 30 days of the school year.
-After 30 days, all students without an approved application will be charged full price for meals and any meal debt accrued will need to be repaid to the district.

 If your household experiences a change in income or financial hardship during the school year, please be aware that free and reduced applications can be submitted at any time, and if approved benefits begin as of the date of application.